Renaud2002/PenmanshipPro-TLE/README.md

 Our program is designed to help people improve their handwriting skills and increase legibility.
 With Penmanship Pro, you'll be able to write confidently, clearly, and concisely.

 ## Inspiration:
-In today’s digital world, most people are suffering from handwriting skills; a Survey finds Nearly half of Americans struggle to read their handwriting.
-So we decided to help people better their handwriting skills, and with Penmanship pro, we do just that.
-It will allow you to sharpen up your handwriting skill.
+In today's modern age, it's not uncommon for people to struggle with their handwriting skills.
+According to a recent survey, almost half of Americans have difficulty reading their own handwriting.
+That's why we developed Penmanship Pro - a tool designed to help improve handwriting skills.
+With its guidance and practice exercises, Penmanship Pro will allow you to refine your handwriting and boost your skills to a whole new level.

 ## What it does
-Our website is a helpful resource for anyone looking to improve their handwriting, whether for personal or professional reasons.
-These resources may include worksheets, exercises, and lessons on proper handwriting techniques, as well as tips and tricks for creating legible and attractive handwriting.
-We use a well-trained machine-learning model to give users the best feedback on their practice.
+Our website is a comprehensive resource for individuals seeking to improve their handwriting.
+Our resources include a variety of worksheets, exercises, and lessons on proper handwriting techniques that will help you develop legible and aesthetically pleasing handwriting.
+Additionally, we offer tips and tricks that will aid you in your handwriting journey.
+To ensure that our users receive the most accurate and helpful feedback, we have implemented a well-trained machine-learning model that evaluates practice exercises.
+Whether you want to improve your handwriting for personal or professional reasons, our website has everything you need to succeed.

 ## How we built it
-We built penmanship pro using React for the front end and python flask socketio for the backend.
-To provide the feedback to users, a train machine learning model was added to the backend, so when the handwriting test is passed to the backend as a 2d array, the data goes through the model to get a score
+Penmanship Pro was developed using React for the front-end interface and Python Flask for the back-end.
+Socket.io was implemented to facilitate communication between the front-end and back-end.
+In order to provide users with detailed and accurate feedback on their handwriting, we have utilized a custom-trained machine learning model.
+This model evaluates users' writing and assigns a score based on various factors such as legibility, consistency, and overall appearance.
+In this way, Penmanship Pro is able to offer personalized guidance and support to help users improve their handwriting skills.

 ## Challenges we ran into
-Given the fact that we are still beginners.
-We’ve encountered various challenges, such as implementing the flask and the backend part.
-It was also difficult for us to deploy the Machine learning model for the first time and send images over socketio
+One of the main challenges we faced was implementing the Flask back-end and integrating it with the front-end interface built with React.
+Additionally, deploying the machine learning model for the first time and implementing Socket.io to send images presented a significant challenge.
+Despite these difficulties, we have persevered and are proud to have overcome these obstacles and successfully launched Penmanship Pro.

 ## Accomplishments that we're proud of

-Our team was able to create a fully functional web app within 24hr hours.
+Our team created a fully functional web app within 24hr hours.
+Able to successfully deploy both the frontend and backend Trained a custom machine learning model
+Figuring out how to send image data between the frontend and backend Implemented a user-friendly and intuitive interface for the web application

 ## What we learned
-We learned about various technologies/ frameworks and  cloud services such as flask, replit, Microsoft cloud.
+How to build a web application using React and Python Flask How to implement a machine learning model and use it to provide personalized feedback to users How to use Socket.io to facilitate communication between the front-end and back-end of the web app Techniques for building a responsive design that allows the web app to be easily used on a variety of devices.

 ## What's next for Pennmanship Pro
-Creating a mobile app would be our next move.
+Expanding the resources available on the website, including adding more worksheets, exercises, and lessons Developing additional features for the web app, such as a progress tracker to help users monitor their progress and set goals Adding more languages to the web app, allowing it to be used by a wider international audience Very reach goals: Collaborating with educators and schools to integrate Penmanship Pro into classrooms and curricula